-2023 is around the corner and that means there are just a few weeks to wrap up your financial to-do list for the year.
+2024 is around the corner and that means there's not much time to wrap up your financial to-do list for the year.
 Here are 6 money moves to consider making so you can enjoy your holidays and set your finances up well for the new year.

 1. Money left in your FSA may be lost if not used by year-end